Tertiary Education Quality and Standards Agency: Engagement

 TEQSA’s engagement is with all levels of the higher education sector – from current and prospective students, through to higher education providers, peak bodies and international quality assurance agencies.
 Student engagement activities are focused through the Student Expert Advisory Group.

 As Australia's national quality assurance and regulatory agency for higher education, the agency is sometimes called on to address sector wide issues that affect students and, in turn, the wider Australian community.
 TEQSA also accepts complaints about Australian higher education providers to gather information that assists the agency in the regulation of the sector.

 With responsibility for regulating all Australian higher education, whether offered in Australia or overseas, TEQSA has a network of agreements with the regulatory bodies of those countries in which Australian providers are most active.

 TEQSA hosts an annual conference consisting of workshops, plenaries, Q&As, networking opportunities and keynote speakers.
-The 2021 conference is to be held online on 25 November, after the 2020 conference was cancelled due to the COVID pandemic.
+The 2021 conference was held online on 25 November, after the 2020 conference was cancelled due to the COVID pandemic.

 Publications

-TEQSA provides various publications including reports and papers, frameworks, online e-News as well as guidance materials, for example:
+TEQSA provides various publications including reports and papers, frameworks, online e-News as well as guidance materials.